K97i/K97i.github.io/index.md

 title: Home
 ---

+What happens when you give a man tons of time?
+You get me.

 Hello!
 I'm K97i.
 I'm a music producer and have been for 4 years (as of 2023).
 This is my blog where I put whatever I feel like posting.

 You can find my stuff over at [my main channel at YouTube](https://www.youtube.com/@K97i), or, if you like GitHub, [my profile is there as well!](https://github.com/K97i)